djangodeployment/django-deployment-book/10-recovery2.rst

     databases ``postgres``, ``template0`` and ``template1``.
  2. You want to restore all your databases.

-Assuming the dump file is in ``/tmp/restored_files/var/backups/postgresql.dump``, you can do it this
+Assuming ``/tmp/restored_files/var/backups/postgresql.dump`` is the dump file, you can do it this way:
-way:

 .. code-block:: bash

    cd /tmp/restored_files/var/backups
    su postgres -c 'psql -f postgresql.dump postgres' >/dev/null

-The problem is that ``psql`` shows a lot of output, which we don't need.
-We redirect the output to ``/dev/null``, which in Unixlike systems is a black hole; it is a device file that merely discards everything written to it.
+``psql`` shows a lot of output, which we don't need.
+We redirect the output to ``/dev/null``, which in Unix-like systems is a black hole; it is a device file that merely discards everything written to it.
 We discard only the standard output, not the standard error, because we want to see error messages.
-If everything goes well, it should show you only one error message:
+If everything goes well, it should show only one error message:

     ERROR:  role "postgres" already exists